 Bedtime

-Ah bedtime.
+Ah, bedtime.
 Something children will always try to break.
 Staying up past bedtime was the ultimate feat as a child, and to brag about it with your friends was the best.
-Though as you get older you try to get as much sleep as you can get, but back then you didn’t want any.
+Though as you get older you try to get as much sleep as you can get, but back then you didn't want any.
 Just remember that all bedtimes are different, so make a different bedtime each year as they get older.
-And be sure to dress your toddler properly when they go to bed with amazing set of footed pajamas.
-Visit the website Footed Pajamas for the best deals of cool footed pajamas for your children when it’s their bedtime.

 Positive Reinforcement